Notice to NARA Researchers and FOIA Requesters

 How can I access the records?

-Open records are available for viewing in the Research Room at the George W. Bush Presidential Library and Museum.
-Photocopy orders can be placed by contacting the Archives staff at email@example.com or 214-346-1557.
-Electronically processed materials will be made available online through the National Archives Catalog and found using your FOIA request number (gwb.20xx-xxxx-F).
-Unfortunately, electronic records are not available in the National Archives Catalog at this time; however, they are available on a CD for $5.
-Learn more about Planning Your Research Visit.
+All open records are available for viewing in the Research Room at the George W. Bush Presidential Library and Museum.
+Select records have been digitized and are available online through the Digital Library.
+Reproduction orders rel="noopener noreferrer" can be placed by contacting the Archives staff at email@example.com or 214-346-1557.
+Learn more about Planning rel="noopener noreferrer" Your Research Visit.

 The National Archives Catalog is the National Archive’s online public portal to records and information about records held by the National Archives.